 The experience walking in a HR tech buyer’s shoes at the HR Technology Conference & Expo in Las Vegas was emotionally and physically exhausting.
 Nearly 450 vendors spread across the massive expo hall.
 Up and down the (fifteen!) rows I went, the slick-branded booths and eager faces behind them blurring together.
 I think it’s safe to say any Fitbit-wearing attendees closed in on their personal bests during the event.

 My first impression: this is all a bit overwhelming.
 And I’m not the only one.
 In the buyer panels I attended, I heard the same sentiment about trying to navigate the HR tech marketplace.
-That’s not to say some vendors didn’t create interesting experiences and stand out (one comes to mind which I’ll explain later), but as Josh Bersin said in his keynote at the InfluenceHR event earlier in the week, “HR buyers are totally baffled, they’re not tech analysts.”
+That’s not to say some vendors didn’t create interesting experiences and stand out (one comes to mind which I’ll explain later), but as Josh Bersin said in his keynote at the InfluenceHR event earlier in the week about HR tech trends, “HR buyers are totally baffled, they’re not tech analysts.”

 The good news is there is more demand than ever for HR technology and outsourcing, and there are opportunities to stand out and win business amidst the confusion.
 They say what happens in Vegas stays there, but after flipping through dozens of pages of notes from the events, I feel the need to share three key takeaways worth thinking about.